takagiwa/mt_rpiprtcap/README.md

 The software code depends on pigpiod is in "software_rpi" directory.

-you can build software as following
+you can build software as following (comes from pigpio)

-gcc -Wall -pthread -o prog prog.c -lpigpiod_if2 -lrt
+gcc -Wall -pthread -o prt prt.cpp -lpigpiod_if2 -lrt

 I have tested on Raspbian GNU/Linux 10 (buster), gcc 8.3.0, pigpio 78 (get_pigpio_version reported) and Raspberry Pi 4B 2GB.